Diabetic Peripheral Neuropathy

 A diagnosis of diabetic peripheral neuropathy and its cause may be delayed or missed because diabetic peripheral neuropathy generally develops gradually and people with the condition may be unaware of it until complications, such as foot infections and gangrene, develop.
-In addition, some symptoms of diabetic peripheral neuropathy, such as weakness, difficulty walking, loss of ...more misdiagnosis »
+In addition, some symptoms of diabetic peripheral neuropathy, such as weakness, difficulty walking, ...more misdiagnosis »

 Symptoms of Diabetic Peripheral Neuropathy